prurigro/hypothetical/readme.md

 ## Public

-The default public facing website uses Vue.js.
-To configure a non-SPA traditional website, look at the files in `traditional-bootstrap`.
+The default public facing website is an SPA using Vue.js.
+To configure a non-SPA traditional SSR website remove the following files before moving the contents of `traditional-bootstrap` into the root project:

+* `package-lock.json`
+* `resources/components`
+* `resources/js/mixins`
+* `resources/js/imports`

 The following list of files and directories are where various pieces of the public website are located: